-The Sustainable Financial Regulations and Central Bank Activities (SUSREG) Tracker is an interactive online tool developed by WWF as part of its suite of assessment tools, which regularly assesses how financial regulators, supervisors and central banks integrate climate and broader environmental & social considerations in their practices.
-It evaluates progress on sustainable financial regulations and central bank activities in 44 jurisdictions which together, represent over 88% of the global GDP, 72% of global GHG emissions and 11 of the 17 most biodiversity-rich countries in the world.
+The Sustainable Financial Regulations and Central Bank Activities (SUSREG) Tracker is an interactive online tool developed by WWF as part of its suite of assessment tools, which regularly assesses how financial regulators, supervisors and central banks integrate climate, broader environmental, and social considerations in their practices.

 The Asia Sustainable Finance Initiative (ASFI) is a multi-stakeholder forum, incubated by WWF Singapore that aims to harness and amplify the power of the finance sector to create low carbon, climate resilient economies that deliver on the Sustainable Development Goals(SDGs) and the Paris Agreement.
 This will ensure that economic and social development is sustainable food, energy, transport, and infrastructure systems.